sigstore/fulcio/docs/security-model.md

 inclusion time in the log was during the certificate's validity period.

 An entry in Rekor provides a single-party attestation that a piece of data existed prior to a certain time.
 These timestamps cannot be tampered with later, providing long-term trust.
 This long-term trust also requires that the log is monitored.

-Transparency Logs make it hard to forge timestamps long-term, but in short time-windows it would be much easier for the Rekor operator to fake or forge timestamps.
-To mitigate this, Rekor's timestamps and tree head are signed - a valid Signed Tree Head (STH) contains a non-repudiadable timestamp.
-These signed timestamp tokens are saved as evidence in case Rekor's clock changes in the future.
-So, more skeptical parties don't have to trust Rekor at all!